Antônio Carlos Zago: Albacete

-In July 1992, Zago was transferred to La Liga side Albacete Balompié for a fee of US$ 1.650 million.
+In July 1992, Zago was transferred to La Liga side Albacete for a fee of US$ 1.650 million.
 However, after failing to adapt to a new country, he opted to leave in December.

 Palmeiras

 In December 1992, Zago was presented at Palmeiras, along with Roberto Carlos.
 A first-choice option, he won two consecutive Série A and two consecutive Campeonato Paulista titles with Verdão, both in 1993 and 1994.

 Kashiwa Reysol

 On 7 December 1995, Palmeiras agreed the transfer of Zago and teammate Edílson to Japanese club Kashiwa Reysol, for a combined fee of R$ 5 million.
 He was a regular starter during the 1996 season, but opted to leave for personal reasons.

 Corinthians

 In April 1997, Zago returned to his home country after signing for Corinthians, for a fee of US$3.3 million.
 In August, he assaulted an Atlético Paranaense doctor, being later suspended for 40 days in September.